Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Text Styles

-Some of the text colors would change with the theme color.
+Most of the text colors would change with the theme color.
 Let's compare the difference after the theme color changed:

 ![Screenshot 2022-09-25 025053](https://user-images.githubusercontent.com/110529913/192114108-06e98831-c1f6-4dc4-b754-3a98bb6315dc.png)